 As far as calculators go, Bobby recommends the TI84 calculator, but suggest that you make sure the calculator you have will be accepted.
 (That means, ask about it.)
 And, don’t pick test day to try out a new calculator.
 Make sure you know how it works and that you’re comfortable with it before you head to the test center.

-How should students study for these tests?
+How should students study for the SAT and ACT?

 Take a practice test first and make a checklist.
 Once you get your score, check off which category you have to work on the most.
 Bobby explains that the method of study and prep work will differ depending upon your math knowledge and level.
 A median SAT score below 1,000 and an ACT score below 20 indicates that there are still concepts in Algebra and Geometry that the student will need remedial help with before moving on with any test-taking strategies.
 In this situation, he recommends going over prep books and listening to Khan Academy videos.